Optimal stable Ornstein-Uhlenbeck regression: Local likelihood asymptotic

-\begin{proof}[Proof of Theorem \ref{thm_likelihood}.]
-The proof is analogous to that of \cite[Theorem 1]{BroMas18}, the argument of which essentially makes use of \cite{Swe80}.
-Although the Fisher information matrix $\mci(\theta)$ is random, we do not need to take care about the stable convergence in law for the normalized score function, which is quite often crucial when concerned with a high-frequency sampling for a process with dependent increments.
+In this proof, we are going to make use of the general result \cite{Swe80} about the exact-likelihood asymptotics in a more or less analogous way to that of \cite[Theorem 1]{BroMas18}: under the uniform nature of the exact-likelihood asymptotics, we will deduce the joint convergence in distribution of the normalized score $\D_n(\tz)$ and the normalized observed information $\mci_n(\tz)$ from the uniform convergence in probability of $\mci_n(\cdot)$ in an appropriate sense.
+Consequently, we will not need to derive the stable convergence in law of $\D_n(\tz)$, which is often crucial when concerned with a high-frequency sampling for a process with dependent increments.

 We have $\sup_{t\in[0,T]}|X_t|<\infty$ since $X: [0,T]\to\mbbr^q$ is assumed to be {\cadlag}.
-By means of the localization procedure, we may and do suppose that the driving stable {\lp} does not have jumps of size greater than some fixed threshold (see \cite[Section 6.1]{Mas19spa} for a concise account); in particular, we may suppose that
+Through the localization procedure, we may and do suppose that the driving stable {\lp} does not have jumps of size greater than some fixed threshold (see \cite[Section 6.1]{Mas19spa} for a concise account).
+In that case, the L\'{e}vy measure of $J$ is compactly supported, hence in particular